🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the number of applicant from four different countries in universities in one European country.
-Summarise the information by selecting and reporting the main points and make comparisons where relevant.
+The bar chart below shows the percentages of three groups of Australian children taking part in four kinds of activities in 2012.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All